 A non-AP STA with dot11OFDMARandomAccessOptionImplemented(#11985) set to true shall follow the procedure defined in 27.5.5.3 (Transmission procedure for UORA) to contend for an eligible RA-RU.(#11033, #13196)

-(18/360r2)An HE AP that transmits a Trigger frame for random access, shall set the AID12 subfield of a User Info field in the Trigger frame to 0 to indicate that the RA-RU is allocated for a STA associated with it, and shall set the AID value 2045 to indicate that the RA-RU is allocated for a STA not associated with it.(#14210)
+(18/360r2)An HE AP that transmits a Trigger frame for random access, shall set the AID12 subfield of a User Info field in the Trigger frame to 0 to indicate that the RA-RU is allocated for a STA associated with it, and shall set the AID value 2045 to indicate that the RA-RU is allocated for a STA not associated with it.
+An HE AP with dot11MultiBSSIDActivated equal to true may also set the AID12 subfield of a User Info field in the Trigger frame to the value of a BSSID Index (see 9.4.2.74 (Multiple BSSID-Index element)) to indicate that the RA-RU is allocated for a STA associated with the nontransmitted BSSID corresponding to the BSSID Index value.
+An HE AP with dot11MultiBSSIDActivated equal to true may also set the AID12 subfield to value 2047 to indicate that the RA-RU is intended for all associated STAs on all its BSSs. (#14210)

 TGax Editor: Please add a note after 7th paragraph as shown below (11ax D3.1 P298L49):